Pompano Beach, FL 33069

 24/7 Admissions Services

 Mental health disorders are frequently associated with behavioral disturbances and substance use.
-When a mental health condition is present, the potential for a crisis greatly increases.
-As such, a mental health crisis is any situation in which a person’s actions, feelings, and behaviors potentially lead to them hurting themselves or others.
-And also putting them at risk of being unable to care for themselves or healthily function in the community.
-Inpatient mental health treatment in Fort Lauderdale, FL through the Retreat of Broward may be the solution.
+Therefore, when a mental health condition is present, the potential for a crisis dramatically increases.
+As such, a mental health crisis is any situation in which a person’s actions, feelings, and behaviors potentially lead to them hurting themselves or others and also putting them at risk of being unable to care for themselves or healthily function in the community.
+In such moments, a safe haven and comprehensive care become paramount, making inpatient mental health retreats like The Retreat of Broward in Pompano Beach, FL, a safe place to recover.
+Our inpatient mental health facility in Pompano Beach is fully equipped with the tools necessary to help you or your loved one achieve the lasting wellness that you deserve.

 Crisis episodes related to mental health can feel overwhelming.
-Accordingly, like any other health crisis, it’s important to address a mental health emergency quickly and effectively.
-At The Retreat of Broward, we offer several levels of care from detox for addiction to inpatient mental health care in Fort Lauderdale, FL.
+Accordingly, like any other health crisis, it’s essential to address a mental health emergency quickly and effectively.
+At The Retreat of Broward, we offer several levels of care, from detox for addiction to inpatient mental health care in Pompano Beach, FL.
 With appropriate treatment, people with mental health disorders can get better and even recover completely.

 What is the Difference Between Mental Health and Mental Illness?